madMAx43v3r/mmx-node/README.md

 - Consistent block times (every 10 seconds a block is created)
 - Native token support (swaps are possible with standard transactions)
 - Energy saving Proof of Space (same as Chia)
+- Standard ECDSA signatures for seamless integration (same as Bitcoin)

 The way MMX is desiged makes it a blockchain that can actually be used as a currency.